mvolkmann/blog/src/zig.md

 ## Tuples

 Tuples are anonymous structs without specified field names.
-The field names default to indexes.
+The field names default to indexes starting from zero.
+The field values can all be of different types.
+Field values are accessed with the syntax `some_tuple[index]`.

 The following code demonstrates using a tuple: